codatta/jekyll_blog/_posts/2025-11-28-ERC-8004 & Codatta: Three Paths Toward the Knowledge Layer.markdown

 You want a high score?
 You grind through practice questions until your soul evaporates.

-But someone has to **keep making** those questions — suffering on *administrator mode*. *And* they can’t just copy-paste old questions either.
+But someone has to **keep writing exam questions** those questions — suffering on *administrator mode*. *And* they can’t just copy-paste old questions either.
 The questions have to feel fresh, convince students they’re leveling up, and, with any luck, **snipe a few real exam items**.

 But that’s not the end of it.
 A new problem emerges: after spending all that time and effort creating high-quality data for AI, **what do I get in return**?